strblr/zodpress/README.md

 });
 ```

-If all the routes in your contract share common responses, you can define them in the common config under the `commonResponses` property:
+If all the routes in your contract share common responses, you can define them in the common config under the `commonResponses` property.
+If a route response overrides a common response, the route response takes precedence for that route.

 ```ts
 const app = zodpress({